kpritzelhentley/WakingComaThesis/README.md

 - __use a counter to dictate how often relband is calulated__
 - __make window and overlap size adjustable in gui__
 - __consider setting one upper and lower limit for all frequencies in order to see how hight one frequency is in relation to the others__
+- __implement visualisation which shows multiple frequencies at the same time, either on one or multiple heads__

 ## Data
 First Plot of single channel and trigger points